Gaffer & Lighting Services Peru

 Experienced Gaffers

-Our gaffers bring years of experience across Peruvian and international features, commercials, and broadcast with proven creative and technical abilities.
+Our gaffers bring years of work across Peruvian and global features, commercials, and broadcast.
+Each one has proven creative and tech skills.

 02.